SlimJallouli/stm32mcu_aws_mar/README.md

 ![alt text](<assets/Screenshot 2025-02-27 142516.png>)

-* On the "Thing Name" use the thing name we have copyed earlier then click Next
+* On the "Thing Name," use the thing name we have copied earlier, then click "Next."

 ![alt text](<assets/Screenshot 2025-02-27 142735.png>)